each/draft-aname/draft-ietf-dnsop-aname.md

 ## Address queries

-When a server receives an address query for a name that has an ANAME record, the response's Additional section:
+When a resolver receives an address query for a name that has an ANAME record, the response's Additional section:

   * MUST contain the ANAME record;

-  * MAY contain the target address records that match the query type (or the corresponding proof of nonexistence), if they are available and the target address RDATA fields differ from the sibling address RRset.
+  * MAY contain the target address records that match the query type (or the corresponding proof of nonexistence), if they are available in the cache and the target address RDATA fields differ from the sibling address RRset.

-The ANAME record indicates to a client that it might wish to resolve the target address records itself.
-The target address records might not be available if the server is authoritative and does not include out-of-zone or non-authoritative data in its answers, or if the server is recursive and the records are not in the cache.

 ## ANAME queries

-When a server receives an query for type ANAME, there are three
+When a resolver receives an query for type ANAME, there are three
 possibilities:

-  * The query resolved to an ANAME record, and the server has the target address records; any target address records SHOULD be added to the Additional section.
+  * The query resolved to an ANAME record, and the resolver has the target address records; any target address records SHOULD be added to the Additional section.

-  * The query resolved to an ANAME record, and the server does not have the target address records; any sibling address records SHOULD be added to the Additional section.
+  * The query resolved to an ANAME record, and the resolver does not have the target address records; any sibling address records SHOULD be added to the Additional section.